 At first, awe and amazement overwhelmed her, and then tears, so many tears.
 Jack’s life had been one of loneliness and pain, coupled with brief moments of passion and love.
 The grief of loss within his memories burned her to the core.
 At times, enough that she tried to pull away, and had it not been for Jack’s hand holding her there, she would have stopped short of absorbing all there was to know.

-Her tears mixed with Jack's blood and sped the flow from around her mouth.
+Her tears mixed with Jack’s blood and sped the flow from around her mouth.
 The excess blood, now diluted, ran down from his neck to his chest and dripped to the floor.
-Her fangs drew back from his neck, but her tears failed to cease.
+Her fangs drew back, but her tears failed to cease.
 She held him as tightly as he held her, now sobbing against his shoulder.
-He continued to stroke her hair as she kissed the wound she had made, and Jack's skin closed, staunching the flow of blood.
+He continued to stroke her hair as she kissed the wound she had made, and Jack’s skin closed, staunching the flow of blood.

 Jack slid his left hand gently down her side, as his right hand lifted her chin so that her still wet eyes met his again.
 He had hidden his pain well, but being fresh in her mind, she had no hope of pretending it wasn’t there.
 Jack bent slightly, pressing his lips to hers, cleaning the excess blood from her lips, his tongue lapped up one last trickle of blood left clinging to her mouth.
 As he withdrew his tongue, it scraped across his upper teeth, staining them pink.
 “You and I are now one.
 I am you and you are me,” Jack softly whispered.